 Twilight and Rarity have a joint one when they hear about Applejack and Soarin's engagement.

-Celestia has another one when she hears about the Appleloosa jail burning down while all the Pegalathon contestants were locked up in it.
+Celestia has another one when she hears about the Appleloosa jail burning down while almost all the Pegathalon contestants were locked up in it.

 Blackmail: Seems Diamond Tiara is fond of doing this to her employees to insure that they do what they're told.